EricMingChen/EricMingChen.github.io/index.md

 My doctoral research explores how virtual reality digital content creation (VRDCC) can enhance learner engagement and vocabulary development in English as a Foreign Language (EFL) classrooms.

-More broadly, I am interested in how emerging technologies, especially Virtual Reality (VR) and Artificial Intelligence (AI), can be thoughtfully integrated into language learning and teaching.
-My work focuses on technology-enhanced language learning and innovative pedagogical designs that support learner-centered and engaging experiences.
+More broadly, I explore the intersections of learning sciences, applied linguistics, and educational technologies such as VR and AI.